Chart Color Schemes

 Harristown displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Harristown's dwelling structure, as assessed in the latest Census, consisted of 70.0% houses and 30.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Harristown stood at 28.2%, with mortgaged dwellings at 28.7% and rented dwellings at 43.1%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Harristown was $295, compared to Non-Metro Qld's $345.
-Nationally, Harristown's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Harristown's dwelling structure, as per the latest Census, consisted of 70.0% houses and 30.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Harristown was at 28.2%, with mortgaged dwellings at 28.7% and rented ones at 43.1%.
+The median monthly mortgage repayment was $1,300, below Regional Qld's average of $1,655.
+Median weekly rent in Harristown was $295, compared to Regional Qld's $345.
+Nationally, Harristown's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing